Health Promotion And Illness Prevention

 Laboratory Specimens And Tests

-If you are asked to provide a specimen for analysis, please ask for a container from reception and ensure you have written your name and date of birth clearly on the container.
+If you are asked to provide a specimen for analysis, please ask for a container from reception and ensure a label with your details is on the container.
 The specimen container should be placed in the bag attached to the form provided.
 This must be done before 10.30am so that all specimens are ready for collection.
 Patients should telephone the surgery within two days for urine results, and five days for blood results.

 Get To Know Your Local Pharmacist

 Some medicines can, of course, be bought over the counter at your local chemist but there will be times when you will be prescribed drugs by your GP.
 Many of these are strictly controlled and can only be dispensed by a suitably qualified pharmacist.

 Not only can your pharmacist dispense medication to you on a doctor’s instruction but they can also advise you independently when necessary, even saving you a trip to the surgery in many cases.
 For example, you might need help in choosing the right medicine for a particular condition, or you are not sure what is causing you a health problem or you just want advice on how to stay healthy.
 In all these cases, you will find that your pharmacist is an invaluable source of advice.